-The program runs after AFS school hours and tuition rates will be announced soon.
+The program runs after CFS school hours and tuition rates will be announced soon.

 If you cannot arrange it we can arrange transportation for your child.
 Just let us know.

 If you would like to sign up for this program, just speak to our staff or contact us here at the website.

 ABOUT THE OUTDOOR SCHOOL AT PANTHER RIDGE FARM

 The Outdoor School at PANTHER RIDGE FARM is an environmental education program of PANTHER RIDGE FARM that

 offers wilderness and agricultural experiences for children and their families.
 These local environmental explorations and hands-on learn-by-doing experiences are designed to foster a sense of reverence and respect for life on our planet and to develop mindfulness of the natural systems that connect and sustain us all.
 It is our goal that through these experiences we are creating the next generation of environmental leaders and community stewards.

 The mission of the Outdoor School is to provide children with meaningful outdoor experiences that develop capacities and skills in nature to encourage self-awareness and compassion with a sense of equity and responsibility for the Earth, their community and each other throughout their lives.